-"The World's Largest Steer" brought fame to southeastern Montana.
-He was born in 1923, on a farm east of Baker, and grew to be nearly six feet tall; ten feet, four inches long; and weighed nearly two tons (3,980 lbs).
+He was born on March 23, 1923, on a farm east of Baker.
+He grew to be nearly six feet tall; ten-foot-four inches long; and weighed nearly two tons (3,980 pounds).
+As the "World's Largest Steer" he brought fame to southeastern Montana.

 The O'Fallon Museum has a number of other odd items, including a two-headed calf, and a mannequin display of an early beauty shop permanent wave machine (We were told that older female visitors show off their scalp burn scars to curators).
-The museum exhibits the largest public collection of the folk art of auto body shop owner Herbert Jundt, who worked in wood, stone, metal, and auto body resin.
+The museum also exhibits the largest public collection of the folk art of auto body shop owner Herbert Jundt, who worked in wood, stone, metal, and auto body resin.

 But it is Steer Montana that makes the trip way out to Baker worth the haul.